What is a Project Prioritization Matrix?

-A prioritization matrix is one of the Project Planning Tools which is used during brainstorming to evaluate a number of issues based upon certain criteria and arrive at a prioritized list of items.
-It helps to consider the opinion of everyone in a brainstorming session, as well as give due weightage to various criteria and prioritize pressing problems over others.
-This helps determine which problems need to be solved first in order to meet project / organizational objectives.
+A project prioritization matrix is one of the Project Planning Tools which is used during brainstorming to evaluate a number of issues based upon certain criteria and arrive at a prioritized list of items.
+It helps to consider the opinion of everyone in a brainstorming session, as well as give weight to various criteria and prioritize pressing problems over others.
+This helps determine which problems need to be solved first in order to meet project and organizational objectives. [caption id="attachment_133082” align="aligncenter” width="640”] The prioritized matrix can help guide your project work[/caption]

-A simple prioritized matrix is one in which each factor has an equal weightage while a weighter prioritized matrix is one in which some factors may be more important than others and may therefore be given a higher weightage.
-A weighted prioritization matrix is more commonly used as it has more relevant widespread applications (because some evaluation criteria are usually more important than others).
+A simple prioritized matrix is one in which each factor has an equal importance while a weight project prioritized matrix is one in which some factors may be more important than others and may therefore be given a higher weight.
+A weighted prioritization matrix is more commonly used as it has more relevant use in widespread applications (because some evaluation criteria are usually more important than others).

-The steps involved in creating a Prioritization Matrix are as follows
+The steps involved in creating a Prioritization Matrix are as follows: Brainstorm

 - Identify the problems which need to be addressed.
 Create a list of problems to be discussed.

 - Identify the key criteria on the basis of which these problems are to be evaluated.
-Also, determine the relative weightage given to each criteria.
+Also, determine the relative weight given to each criteria.

 Draw the Prioritization Matrix Chart (as indicated in the sample given below)